MicroBioGenoHub/HIV-DRIVES/README.md

 When using HIV-DRIVES, please cite as:

 https://github.com/MicroBioGenoHub/HIV-DRIVES.git.
-The manuscript for this pipeline can be accessed via [BioRix]() and is currently under review.
-We will update the repository with the manuscript link once the publication is released
+The pre-print for this pipeline can be accessed via [medRxiv](https://www.medrxiv.org/content/10.1101/2023.09.30.23296350v1) and is currently under review.
+We will update the repository with the link to the peer-reviewed manuscript once the publication is released.

 ### 🎞️ Credits

-This pipeline was written by a collaborative effort between Stephen Kanyerezi [Kanyerezi30](https://github.com/Kanyerezi30), ( Ivan Sserwadda [GunzIvan28](https://github.com/GunzIvan28) and Gerald Mboowa [gmboowa](https://github.com/gmboowa).
-If you want to contribute, please open an issue or a pull request and ask to be added to the project - everyone is welcome to contribute
+This pipeline was written by a collaborative effort between Stephen Kanyerezi [Kanyerezi30](https://github.com/Kanyerezi30), Ivan Sserwadda [GunzIvan28](https://github.com/GunzIvan28) and Gerald Mboowa [gmboowa](https://github.com/gmboowa).
+If you want to contribute, please open an issue or a pull request and ask to be added to the project - everyone is welcome to contribute.

 ### ✍️ Authors